KenichiNomura/binary-LJ-pmd/README.md

 Signatures of distinct dynamical regimes in the energy landscape of a glass-forming liquid. http://www.nature.com/nature/journal/v393/n6685/abs/393554a0.html

-## Basics
+## Basic steps to perform MD simulation

+Move to working directory:
+> cd binary-LJ-pmd/

-clean working directory
+clean up working directory:
 > make clean

-Setup enviroment
+Setup enviroment:
 > source ./util/setup.sh

-Compile
+Compile:
 > make

-Run
+Run:
 > mpirun -np 4 ./pmd (4 MPIrank case)

-## Molecualr Dynamics Parameters.
+## Molecualr Dynamics Parameters
-All necessary parameters to run this code is stored in pmd.in file, which is read from MPI processes at the begging of each run. pmd.in would look like,
+All necessary parameters to perform MD simulation are stored in pmd.in file. 'pmd.in' file is read from MPI processes at the begging of each run.
+Typical 'pmd.in' file would look like below.

 ```
 1                   // mdmode: 0=initial run, 1=normal run, 4=T control